solarslurpi/GrowBuddies/docs/tasmota.md

 Install Tasmota using either the Edge or Chrome browser (web install doesn't work using the Brave browser).
 Go to [Tasmota Install URL](https://tasmota.github.io/install/).
 _Note:  If the USB/COM port can't be identified, the first thing to do is to check the cable.
 The USB cable might not support data i/o.
 If that doesn't work, check the USB driver.
 The ESP286 or ESP32 may be using a driver that isn't installed on your Windows PC or Mac._

-There are many Tasmota binaries that could be installed.
-We want to install the Tasmota Sensors binary for the ESP286.
+Install the Tasnmota Sensors binary for the ESP286 if the sensor is included by default in the Sensors build (see [before installation](before_installation)).
 :::{figure} images/install_tasmota.jpg
 :align: center
 :scale: 100